rse/livemind-recorder-converter/README.md

-Recorder](https://livemind.tv/recorder) are in an uncompressed and unusual MPEG-4/SHQ2/PCM32 format and for subsequent processing in video playing and cutting applications (except for the special case of Adobe Premiere) this format is recommended to be first converted into a "standard" MPEG-4/AVC/AAC format. **Livemind Recorder Converter** does this conversion with the help of an embedded version of the awesome [FFmpeg](https://www.ffmpeg.org/) video/audio processing tool.
+Recorder](https://livemind.tv/recorder) are in an uncompressed and unusual MPEG-4/SHQ2/PCM32 format and for subsequent processing in video playing and cutting applications (except for the special case of Adobe Premiere) it is recommended that this format is first converted into a "standard" MPEG-4/AVC/AAC format. **Livemind Recorder Converter** does this particular fixed conversion with the help of an embedded version of the awesome [FFmpeg](https://www.ffmpeg.org/) video/audio processing tool.

 Copyright & License